apfleegor/6242-final-project/README.md

    ```
    python app.py
    ```
-3. Access the web interface via your browser at `http://localhost:5000`.
+3. Access the web interface via your browser at `http://127.0.0.1:8000/` or whatever address you see in the terminal.

 ## Project Structure